Pesso Boyden

 A structure is a one-hour session focused on a single client.
 With the guidance of the therapist, the help of group members and the use of symbolic objects, the client talks about a current issue.

-The client is then invited to imagine a new and different ‘ideal’ context.
-One that would have given them an environment where they felt full aliveness, completely welcomed and themselves.
+Group members may then be asked to recreate the past memory and is then invited to imagine a new and different ‘ideal’ context.
+One that would have given them an environment where they felt full aliveness, completely welcomed and a past need satisfied.

 This ideal setting is an ‘antidote’ to the client’s actual history – the scenario that wounded them.
 Through this alternative situation, co-created by the therapist and the client, the client can imagine receiving, as a child, the ‘right response’ at ‘the right age’ from ‘the right kinship figure’.
 Thus, a believable ‘new memory’ is produced which has a palpable impact on the body-mind, triggering a genuine shift in attitude and leads to enlivening life changes.